 However, you need to read the following note below before you begin the process, so that you can do everything right.

-Steps to enable WiFi calling on iOS 9
+Steps to enable WiFi calling on iPhone running iOS 10

 Step 1: Go to Settings